architect/arc.codes/src/shared/en/aws/reference-static.md

 > Note: S3 buckets are <b>global</b> to AWS so if at first you don't succeed, try picking another bucket name

-Locally, if the hidden folder `/.static` exists, whenever you run `npx deploy` the contents are synchronized to the `staging` bucket.
-If you set `ARC_DEPLOY=production` the contents of `/.static` are deployed to the production bucket.
-This allows the frontend dev to use whatever build tooling they like (ParcelJS, Webpack, Browserify, Babel, etc).
+Locally, if the folder `/public` exists, whenever you run `npx deploy` the contents are synchronized to the `staging` bucket.
+If you set `ARC_DEPLOY=production` the contents of `/public` are deployed to the production bucket.

 ## Next: [Create dynamo tables with `@tables`](/reference/tables)